 PROCUREMENT AND SUPPLY CHAIN MANAGEMENT

 INDICATOR STANDARD METHODOLOGY

-SGS spend by category GRI 2 - 6 The categories used are the following: 1.
-External services 2.
-Other OPEX 3.
-Material and supplies 4.
-Travel and vehicles 5.
-CAPEX 6.
-General repairs and maintenance
+SGS spend by category GRI 2 - 6 The categories used are the following: Banks and financing, Car fleet, Insurances and pensions, Information technology and telecommunications, Laboratory, Logistics, Professional services, Real estate, Subcontracting, Travel, Other.

 SGS spend by supra-region GRI 2 - 6

 CUSTOMER RELATIONSHIP MANAGEMENT

 INDICATOR STANDARD METHODOLOGY

-Percentage of customers satisfied with the SGS service GRI 2 - 29
+Percentage of customers satisfied with the SGS service (Customer satisfaction score (As a % score)) GRI 2 - 29 Measurement of the level of customer satisfaction of the service SGS provides, collected through the global Voice of Customer program.
+The calculation method is based on the number of satisfied customers (rating of at 4 or 5, out of 5) / number of survey responses x 100.
+In 2024, we adjusted the methodology to include the weight by operating segment.

 DATA SECURITY AND PRIVACY

 INDICATOR STANDARD METHODOLOGY

 Completion rate of data protection and privacy e-learning GRI 404 - 1

-Substantiated complaints concerning breaches of data customer privacy policy GRI 418 - 1
+Substantiated complaints concerning breaches of data customer privacy policy GRI 418 - 1 Number of substantiated complaints concerning breaches of data customer policy.
+Number of complaints from regulatory bodies.
+Number of complaints received from outside parties and substantiated by the organization.